 Recognizing the role of wealth managers in promoting wellness

-Wealth managers who understand the mental health challenges that wealthy families face can educate clients and help them put defensive strategies in place.John Egan, BA, CADC, Orenda Clinical Outreach Professional
+Wealth managers who understand the mental health challenges that wealthy families face can educate patients and help them put defensive strategies in place.John Egan, BA, CADC, Orenda Clinical Outreach Professional

 One way Orenda addresses the needs of wealthy families is to partner with and train financial planning professionals.
 Financial planners and wealth managers play a unique role in the lives of many wealthy individuals and families.
 They are among the family’s most trusted and objective advisors, are privy to intimate details related to family finance and dynamics, and are considered partners in fulfilling family needs and pursuing goals.